SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Introduction

-Unsupervised methods design hash functions by using unlabeled data to generate binary codes.
+\IEEEPARstart{M}{ultimedia} data including images and videos have been growing explosively on the Internet in recent years, and retrieving similar data from a large scale database has become an urgent need.
+Hashing methods can map similar data to similar binary codes that have small Hamming distance, due to the low storage cost and fast retrieval speed, hashing methods have been receiving broad attention~\cite{imghashsurvey}.
+Hashing methods have also been used in many applications, such as image retrieval~\cite{gong2011iterative,irie2014locally,kan2014semisupervised,liu2011hashing,weiss2009spectral,7298947,xia2014supervised,zhao2015deep,zhu2016deep} and video retrieval~\cite{7937842,7855682,7851077}.
+Traditional hashing methods~\cite{gionis1999similarity,7298947,wang2010sequential,weiss2009spectral} take pre-extracted image features as input, and then learn hash functions by exploiting the data structures or applying the similarity preserving regularizations.
+These methods can be divided into two categories: unsupervised and supervised methods.
+Recently, inspired by the remarkable progress of deep networks, some deep hashing methods have also been proposed~\cite{7298947,xia2014supervised,zhang2015bit,zhao2015deep,zhu2016deep,Liu_2016_CVPR}. \IEEEpubidadjcol Unsupervised methods design hash functions by using unlabeled data to generate binary codes.
 Locality Sensitive Hashing (LSH)~\cite{gionis1999similarity} is a representative unsupervised method, which is proposed to use random linear projections to map data into binary codes.
-Instead of using randomly generated hash functions, some data-dependent methods~\cite{gong2011iterative,irie2014locally,liu2011hashing,weiss2009spectral,zhang2013topology,wang2015lbmch} have been proposed to capture the data properties, such as data distributions and manifold structures.
+Instead of using randomly generated hash functions, some data-dependent methods~\cite{gong2011iterative,irie2014locally,liu2011hashing,weiss2009spectral,zhang2013topology} have been proposed to capture the data properties, such as data distributions and manifold structures.
 For example, Weiss \textit{et al.}~\cite{weiss2009spectral} propose Spectral Hashing (SH), which tries to keep hash functions balanced and uncorrelated.
 Liu \textit{et al.}~\cite{liu2011hashing} propose Anchor Graph Hashing (AGH) to preserve the neighborhood structures by anchor graphs, and Locally Linear Hashing (LLH)~\cite{irie2014locally} is proposed to use locality sensitive sparse coding to capture the local linear structures and then recover these structures in Hamming space.
 Gong \textit{et al.}~\cite{gong2011iterative} propose Iterative Quantization (ITQ) to generate hash codes by minimizing the quantization error of mapping data to the vertices of a binary hypercube.
 Topology Preserving Hashing (TPH)~\cite{zhang2013topology} is proposed to perform hash function learning by preserving consistent neighborhood rankings of data points in Hamming space.
+Shen \textit{et al.}~\cite{AIBC} propose Asymmetric Inner-product Binary Coding (AIBC) method, where two asymmetric coding functions are learned such that the inner products between original data pairs are approximated by the produced binary code vectors.